artkirillov/harvee-website/_posts/2025-10-05-burnout-prevention-wearables-jalapeno-popper.md

 published: true
 ---

+Burnout prevention starts with awareness—especially when HRV, sleep, and recovery trends begin to slide.
 Your friend “Mark” might sound familiar.
 During the early pandemic, he built a triple‑monitor command center in his one‑bedroom apartment and insisted he could outwork a robot.
 His Fitbit kept buzzing that his resting heart rate looked less like rest and more like preparing for a T‑Rex encounter.
 One night, doomscrolling Slack at 11:47 p.m., he finally admitted: "I think I might be burned out."

 The pandemic blurred the line between work and life into a watercolor mess.
 Kitchens became conference rooms, pajamas became uniforms, and the phrase “work-life balance” turned into “life is work, work is life.”
 As we try to rebuild healthier boundaries, there’s one tool that can actually help: wearables.

 Let’s talk about why strapping tiny computers to our bodies might be the best way to avoid frying like jalapeño poppers under a heat lamp.

+Looking for a primer on HRV itself?
+Read: [Understanding HRV — Your Body's Stress and Recovery Dashboard](/blog/understanding-hrv-stress-recovery).

 ## Why wearables are a secret weapon against burnout